What Is a Wireless “Dead Zone”? Here’s How to Spot and Fix Them

 Even if the Wi-Fi signal only drops to a very low level, be sure to take note of it.
 Unreliable signal strengths may result in slower speeds or prevent devices from connecting altogether.

 Remember that the Wi-Fi indicator doesn’t update immediately, so don’t sprint while holding your phone.
 Walk slowly and pause in areas where you might conceivably use Wi-Fi.

 Of course, you can also use software to help detect wireless dead zones.
 On Android, the free Wifi Analyzer app will show you more detailed information about the strength of your Wi-Fi signal.

 Apple doesn’t allow third-party apps to access this information on iOS, so iPhone, iPad, and iPod touch users can’t use an app for more detailed information—they’ll have to pay attention to their device’s standard Wi-Fi indicator.

-How to Fix Wireless Dead Zones
+How to Fix Wireless Dead Zones in the Home

 Now that you’ve figured out exactly where your wireless dead zones are, you’ll probably want to eliminate them.
 Here are some tips for patching up your Wi-Fi coverage.